Kgomotso196/Helpjuice-Front-End-Test/README.md

 ### Usage

-To run the project, execute the following command: `npm test` Example command:
+To run the project, execute the following command: `npm run build` followed by `npm start` Example command:

 ```sh